 To reduce the potential for injury or disease, you need to control the risks and hazards in your workplace.
 If your building was built or renovated during a time when asbestos was in heavy use they one of the most effective and important things you can do is arrange for comprehesive asbestos testing.
 In the Vancouver Area, Progressive Environmenal Solutions is a certifed to test for Asbestos.
 Once you have the results, you can take the appropriate measures to protect your employees or any contractors if necessary, or proceed with confidence if you get the all clear.

-The most effective way to manage the risk of exposure to asbestos is to eliminate the source of exposure.
+The most effective way to manage the risk of exposure to asbestos in homes or commercial buildings is to eliminate the source of exposure.
 If that’s not possible, there are other risk controls to use.
 When choosing risk controls, start by asking yourself the questions in the following steps, listed in order of effectiveness.
 See our resources for more information.

 1. Elimination or substitution